-You can appeal against your conviction or sentence or both if you pleaded not guilty.
+You can appeal against your conviction, sentence or both if you pleaded not guilty at your trial.

-Send the form to the magistrates’ court where the original trial took place.
+Send a ‘magistrates’ court appeal notice form’ to the magistrates’ court where your trial took place.

 The court hearing

-If you win your appeal against your conviction, your sentence will no longer apply and you may be able to get compensation.
+If you win your appeal against your conviction, your sentence will no longer apply.
+You might be able to apply to get compensation.

-The court may decide that you can get any legal costs paid back (eg a solicitor’s fee).
+The court might decide you can get some of your legal costs paid back, eg your solicitor’s fee.